psf/black/docs/the_black_code_style/current_style.md

 ### Comments

-_Black_ does not format comment contents, but two spaces between code and a comment on the same line, and a space after the comment text begins is enforced.
-Comments may sometimes be moved because of formatting changes though, which can break tools that assign special meaning to comments.
+_Black_ does not format comment contents, but it enforces two spaces between code and a comment on the same line, and a space after the comment text begins.
+Some comments that are known to require contradictory spacing rules, like doc comments, are respected.
+Comments may sometimes be moved because of formatting changes though, which can break tools that assign special meaning to them.
 See
 [AST before and after formatting](#ast-before-and-after-formatting) for more discussion.

 ### Trailing commas